UrLab/opinator/README.md

 ## Opinator
 The opinator project is an ON/OFF switch button that sends "0" (close) or "1" (open) to a mqtt broker, which can be used to alert people that the hackerspace is open or closed, trigger the website, unlock the music servers in the Hackerspace, and any thing that can be done from the mqtt signal.

+### Hardware
-This repo contains the code and information for the mqtt publisher, the switch part of the project.
+The hardware/ folder contains the code and information for the mqtt publisher, the switch part of the project.

 Hardware :
  - An ESP8266Wifi